 The statue of limitations for filing a wrongful death claim is slightly different.
 This claim must be filed within two years of the deceased person’s death, which may have occurred after the date of the accident, (Indiana Code section 34-23-1-1).

 In Indiana, car accident cases are decided based on comparative fault, as outlined in the Indiana Comparative Fault Act.
-Under the comparative fault system, fault is assigned to three different parties: the plaintiff (person bringing the case), the defendant (person the plaintiff is bringing the case against) and a non-party.
+Under the comparative fault system, the fault is assigned to three different parties: the plaintiff (the person bringing the case), the defendant (the person the plaintiff is bringing the case against) and a non-party.
 A non-party refers to a third party who may be partly at fault in the case but who is not involved in the lawsuit because the plaintiff has declined to sue them.
 In some cases, there may not be a third party involved in the case, so the fault will be divided only between the plaintiff and the defendant.